 We try to work with other local organisations to positive effect.
-In 2015 we offered over 200 free tickets to local charities to use either to help raise money or to distribute to the people their charity supports.
-If you are connected to a local charity or organisation who would like to know more about how to get involved then please drop us a line to email@example.com
+Last year we offered over 200 free tickets to Just So Festival to local charities to use either to help raise money or to distribute to the people their charity supports.
+If you are connected to a local charity or organisation and would like to know more about how to get involved, then please drop us a line to firstname.lastname@example.org

 - Reducing waste where possible and aiming for 50% (or more) recycling rates by 2025.